-Eco-Sculptures: Animals Created From Metal and Living Plants
+Eco-Sculptures in Burnaby: Animals Made From Metal and Plants

 What Is an Eco-Sculpture?